Choosing the Right Solar Charge Controller/Regulator

 Cheap controllers may not have the over-voltage battery protection which could result in the battery being overcharged with potential damage to the battery; caution is recommended.
 Normally, due to the increased circuitry, MPPT solar charge controllers will be physically larger than PWM solar charge controllers.

 Properly wired, it is possible to add multiple solar chargers (any combination of type and rating) to charge a battery.
-Proper wiring means that each solar charger is ideally wired separately and directly to the battery terminals.
+Proper wiring means that each solar charger is wired separately and directly to the battery terminals.
 This ideal case means that each controller will “see” the battery voltage and is unaffected by the current flow coming from other charge controllers.
-The controllers will obviously not have identical charging characteristics and may have different settings, and they will charge according to their programmed characteristics.
 This situation is no different from charging a battery from the grid/generator at the same time as charging from solar.
 With modern controllers, the current will not flow backwards from the battery to the controller (excepting a very small quiescent current).